 In the United States, you have to pay federal income tax on your wages from work and on most other types of income.
 However, prior to paying tax, you can deduct certain eligible expenses, such as health insurance premiums, from your gross income.
 Having made these deductions, you pay income tax on the remainder of your income, which the Internal Revenue Service refers to as your adjusted gross income.

 The Internal Revenue Service allows you to invest funds in certain tax-qualified types of retirement accounts that include traditional IRAs.
 You make contributions to these accounts on a pre-tax basis, which means that like health insurance premiums, these retirement contributions actually reduce your AGI.

 You can only make an annual contribution to a Roth IRA if your annual income does not exceed certain limits.
 The IRS announces Roth income limits on an annual basis but rather than determining eligibility based upon your AGI, the IRS determines your eligibility to contribute to a Roth IRA based on your modified adjusted gross income.

-As of the time of publication, people aged 50 or older can make annual contributions of up to $6,000 to Roth IRAs, while younger taxpayers can only contribute up to $5,000.
-Married people filing jointly cannot contribute if their MAGI exceeds $178,999.
-As a single tax filer you can only contribute if your MAGI amounts to less than $122,000.
+As of the time of publication, people aged 50 or older can make annual contributions of up to $7,000 to Roth IRAs, while younger taxpayers can only contribute up to $6,000.
+Married people filing jointly cannot contribute if their MAGI is $208,000 or more.
+As a single tax filer, you can only contribute if your MAGI amounts to less than $140,000.
 If married but filing separately, you cannot contribute if you have a MAGI of $10,000 or more.